Don Charlwood's Twenty Men

 At the peak of heavy bomber production in December 1943, the aircraft industry employed 1,711,600 workers, and expenditure in 1942 was £690 million.
 At least £200 million was spent by the RAF in constructing the new concrete three-runway aerodromes, with a heavy bomber, two squadron base costing £1 million in 1941.

 Wartime figures showed that the average number of operational sorties completed by a bomber aircraft was between thirteen and fourteen.

 A vast number of airmen from Australia, New Zealand, Canada, and other parts of the British Empire and its Dominions (such as South Africa, Rhodesia and so on) served in the RAF, RCAF, RAAF, or RNZAF.
 Even before the USA's involvement after Pearl Harbour (7-Dec-1941) many United States nationals also swelled the ranks, usually by the simple expedient of crossing into Canada and joining the RCAF.
-Provided that the man concerned forsook his US citizenship, and took allegiance to the Crown, this practice was winked at by the authorities.
+Provided that the man concerned took an oath to adhere to the rules and discipline of the RCAF, this practice was winked at by the authorities and he did not have to take allegiance to the Crown or lose his US citizenship.
 A very large number of Canadians served in the Royal Canadian Air Force.